How to Take Charge of Your Virtual Meetings

 Whether you’re meeting in person, remotely, or both, never forget these five fundamentals of effective meetings.

-10. Have a Clear Purpose
+10. Have a Clear Purpose for Your Virtual Meeting

-Before anyone arrives to a meeting, they need to know the purpose of the meeting.
+Before anyone arrives to a virtual meeting, they need to know the purpose of the meeting.
 Is this a meeting to choose where you are going or how you will get there?
 Clarify the purpose and stick to it.

 11. Invite the Right People to Make the Best Decision